StephanieGalindo10/Crystal-Dragon-Game/README.md

 # Crystal Dragon Game
 #CrystalChallenge

-In order to create this project I created

-Javascript
-HTML
-CSS
-Reset.CSSS
-Audio

 Live Link : https://stephaniegalindo10.github.io/unit-4-game/
+Game Design Notes
+*Game theme was inspire from old rpg games deafting dragons.

+Description on how to use the app
 Game Play Dynamic :

-There will be four crystals displayed as buttons on the page.
+There will be various crystals displayed as buttons on the page.
 The player will be shown a random number at the start of the game.

 When the player clicks on a crystal, it will add a specific amount of points to the player's total score.